helsenorge/refero/README.md

   receiver component, which will be displayed as a set of choices to the user.
 - `errorCallback(error: string) => void)` The function to call to return an error message to the receiver component, which will be displayed to the user.

+### `onFieldsNotCorrectlyFilledOut: () => void`

+This callback is called when a required field is not filled out, or if a field is incorrectly filled out.

 # Enum definitions